cgcb-01/RESERVATION_BUS_CPP/README.md

 1. **Add a Bus**: Select the option to add a bus and enter the required details.
 2. **View Buses**: Select the option to view all available buses.
-3. **Remove a Bus**: Select the option to remove a bus and provide the bus ID.
-4. **Book a Ticket**: Select the option to book a ticket and enter the required details.
+3. **Book a Ticket**: Select the option to book a ticket and enter the required details.
-5. **View Reservations**: Select the option to view all reservations.
+4. **View Reservations**: Select the option to view all reservations.
-6. **Cancel a Reservation**: Select the option to cancel a reservation and provide the reservation ID.

-## 👥 Team Members

-- **Tanushree Soni and Sutapa Naskar** – Lead Developer, Backend logic
-- **Nilesh Agrawal and Sai Charan** –  Reservation logic and Seat Matrix Design
-- **Vishnuvardhan Reddy and Akash** – Driver & Trip Management Module
-- **Koustav Das and Purna Siva** – File Handling and Data Validation
-- **Atul Singh and Aditya Kumar Patika** – PPT making and documentation